babylonchain/btc-staker/docs/interacting-with-daemon.md

 ### 2. Withdraw staked funds

-The staker can withdraw the staked funds after the timelock of the staking transaction expires.
+The staker can withdraw the staked funds after the timelock of the staking or unbonding transaction expires.

 `--staking-transaction-hash` is the hash from response of `stake` command.